InovaFiscaliza/RF.Fusion/src/appCataloga/server_volume/usr/local/bin/appCataloga/.instructions/ARCHITECTURE.md

 the transactional databases or waiting for stored procedures that previously caused deadlocks.

+### 15.1.1 Public contract tables that must remain stable

+Some `RFFUSION_SUMMARY` tables are not just internal WebFusion read models.
+They are also consumed by the Matlab-side `appAnalise` client through `src/webfusion/DBHandler.m`.
+Because of that, they must be treated as a public compatibility contract.

+The following tables are **contract-stable**:

+- `HOST_LOCATION_SUMMARY`
+- `MAP_SITE_SUMMARY`
+- `MAP_SITE_STATION_SUMMARY`
+- `SITE_EQUIPMENT_OBS_SUMMARY`

+For these tables, the default rule is:

+- do not rename the table
+- do not remove columns consumed by external clients
+- do not change the row granularity
+- do not silently change the semantic meaning of existing columns

+Allowed changes require explicit compatibility review:

+- adding new nullable columns
+- adding new indexes
+- backfilling data for consistency without changing meaning
+- creating new parallel read models for new consumers

+If a future redesign needs different semantics, create a new table or versioned read model instead of mutating these contract-stable tables in place.

 ### 15.2 Known problems with current implementation

 | Problem | Location | Impact |